icdocsoc/mad3/README.md

 # If you want to run it in the foreground to see the logs
 docker compose up postgres
 ```

+If you haven't, you will also need to push the database schema.

 Finally, run the website.